Table of Contents

-How emotional reasoning gets adopted in human’s negative traits?
+How does emotional reasoning gets adopted in human’s negative traits?

 Examples of Emotional Reasoning:

 Case 2: Desi had a phobia of injections.
-Over time, she clouded her imaginations of taking doses through injection to be a gruesome experience ever.
+Over time, she clouded her imagination of taking doses through injection to be the most gruesome experience ever.
 This habit of her negative thoughts resultantly caused emotional reasoning.
 All of a sudden, she got bitten by a mad dog.
 To get vaccinated to be safe from rabies, she has been prescribed an injection by a doctor.
-Her emotional reasoning and negative self talk further increased and worsened her condition.
+Her emotional reasoning and negative self-talk further increased and worsened her condition.
 Though, the actual pain of injecting was far lesser than the imagined problem emotionally.

 Possibility of brighter thoughts in both cases: